SQL Server Compact and LINQ to SQL

 SQL Server Compact is the default database installed with Visual Studio.
-For more information, see PAVE OVER Using SQL Server Compact (Visual Studio).
+For more information, see Using SQL Server Compact (Visual Studio).

 This topic outlines the key differences in usage, configuration, feature sets, and scope of LINQ to SQL support.